How does training shape the Riemannian geometry of neural network representations?: Representational geometry of shallow neural network feature maps

 Thus, all geometric quantities are spherically symmetric, depending only on $\Vert \mathbf{x} \Vert^2$.
 Thanks to the assumption of independent Gaussian weights, the geometric quantities associated to the shallow Neural Tangent Kernel and to the deep NNGP will share this spherical symmetry (Appendix \ref{app:ntk}) \citep{lee2018deep,matthews2018gaussian,yang2019scaling,yang2021feature}.
 This generalizes the results of \citet{cho2011analysis} for threshold-power law functions to arbitrary smooth activation functions.
-The relation between Gaussian norms of $\phi'$ and input discriminability indicated by this result is consistent with previous studies \citep{poole2016exponential,daniely2016deeper,zv2021activation,zv2022capacity}.
 In short, unless the task depends only on the input norm, the geometry of infinite-width networks will not be linked to the task structure.
+In Appendix \ref{sec:nngp_examples}, we consider the geometry for certain analytically tractable activation functions.
+It is interesting to note that the curvature of the induced metric is negative in all of these examples; this geometric inductive bias of wide neural networks may be interesting to investigate in future work.